-TEAM-UP Together is a collective action initiative of the AIP federation, led by the American Institute of Physics, American Association of Physics Teachers, American Astronomical Society, American Physical Society and the Society of Physics Students to support the scientific community in taking the next bold step to double the number of African American students earning physics and astronomy bachelor’s degrees annually by 2030.
+TEAM-UP Together is a collective action initiative led by the American Institute of Physics, American Association of Physics Teachers, American Astronomical Society, American Physical Society and the Society of Physics Students to stand with the scientific community in taking the next bold step to double the number of African American students earning physics and astronomy bachelor’s degrees annually by 2030.

 There are two main components of TEAM-UP Together:

-- TEAMUP Together Scholarship Program: Provides direct funding to African American physics and astronomy undergraduate students attending HBCU’s or PBIs; administered through the Society of Physics Students.
+- Student Program: Began in June 2022 with the TEAMUP Together Scholarship Program which provides direct funding and professional development to African American physics and astronomy undergraduate students; administered through the Society of Physics Students.

-- Departmental program: Will provide funding for physics and astronomy departmental efforts and programs that prioritize and support successful outcomes for African American undergraduates in these fields.
+- Departmental program: To begin in 2023 and will provide funding for physics and astronomy departmental efforts and programs that prioritize and support successful outcomes for African American undergraduates in these fields.

-TEAM-UP Together is a brand-new initiative.
-Please check back frequently as we update this site with more information.
+As TEAM-UP Together evolves, we will update this site with more information.
+Please check back frequently.